saidvandeklundert/learn/_posts/2021-08-15-rust-vector.md

 <pre>
 --------------------------------------------
-Pointer to vec: 0x9df938
 Values inside vec: [1, 2]
 Length of the vec: 2
 Capacity of the vec: 6
 --------------------------------------------
 </pre>

-We display the pointer to the data on the heap, the values inside the vector, the lenght of the vector and the capacity.
+Here we display the values, the lenght and the capacity of the vector.

 Now, if we were to add 5 elements to this vector, we would exceed the capacity and Rust would resize the vector.
 This resizing basically involves creating a new vector that has double the capacity and copying over the old vector.
 To see this in action, we can do the following: